aeraki-mesh/website/content/en/docs/v1.0/tutorials/metrics.md

 kubectl port-forward service/prometheus 9090:9090 -n istio-system
 ```

-Open http://127.0.0.1:9090/ in browser, match metrics.
-MetaProtocol's metrics names have a uniform prefix: "envoy_meta_protocol_$applicationProtocol", For example, Dubbo metrics have names prefixed with "envoy_meta_protocol_dubbo", Thrift metrics have names prefixed with "envoy_meta_protocol_thrift".
+Open http://127.0.0.1:9090/ in browser to query the metrics.
+MetaProtocol's metrics names have a fixed prefix: "envoy_meta_protocol_$applicationProtocol", For example, Dubbo metrics have names prefixed with "envoy_meta_protocol_dubbo", Thrift metrics have names prefixed with "envoy_meta_protocol_thrift".

-Match the outbound request metrics of the Dubbo service:
+Query the outbound request metrics of the Dubbo service:
 ![](../prometheus-request-time.png)

 All metrics for Dubbo services:
 ![](../prometheus-request.png)
 ![](../prometheus-response.png)

-## Rendering metrics via Grafana charts
+## Visualize metrics via Grafana dashboard

 First forward the local port to the Grafana service via the ```kubectl port-forward``` command.